danlyke/nodejspresentation/presentation.md

 - Deployed more places than Java
 - Asm.js - VM of the future
 - Security is scary, browsers are everywhere.
+- Customers attracted by blinky lights are very profitable!

 ---